 We are often retained to obtain possession of collateral, protect property rights and interests and secure other monetary and nonmonetary relief in bankruptcy courts, non-bankruptcy courts or via negotiated agreements throughout the country.
 In one case, we obtained possession of critical work-in-process, tools and permits without court intervention.
 In another case, we obtained rights in significant accounts receivable through a writ of attachment that quickly resolved the dispute.

 When necessary, we are ready, willing and able to successfully try commercial disputes before judges and juries.
 We recently obtained a directed verdict for over $47,000,000 in a state court action to enforce a commercial guaranty.
 In another matter, we obtained a verdict awarding our client the accrued default interest that was not paid through a Chapter 11 plan, but remained due and owing by the non-debtor guarantor.

 Current economic conditions, coupled with rising interest rates, will create opportunities in some business sectors and challenges in others.
-My team can add value to those embracing the opportunities as well those facing the challenges.

 U.S. District Court, Eastern District of California

 U.S. District Court, Northern District of California